-The rich culture of pre-colombian Mesoamerica can be traced back to a single civilization of immense creativity and sophistication.
+The rich culture of pre-columbian Mesoamerica can be traced back to a single civilization of immense creativity and sophistication.
 Meet the Olmec, the first civilization in Mesoamerica.
 The Olmec people were born from the early farming peoples of the Tabasco region in modern-day Mexico.
 The first known signs of a cohesive Olmec culture were discovered in the El Manati shrine in the form of ritual burials of dated to 1600-1500 BCE, but Olmec civilization as we know it appeared in 1400 BCE in the prosperous city of San Lorenzo Tenochtitlán.
 Here we find the hallmarks of Olmec tradition—a dense, stratified population with skilled artisans creating luxury goods from jade and obsidian, sourced from a wide trading network, and served to an elite ruling class.

-Reed Enger, "Olmec Civilization, The pouting ancestors of Mesoamerica," in Obelisk Art History, Published June 02, 2018; last modified June 11, 2020, http://arthistoryproject.com/timeline/the-ancient-world/olmec-civilization/.
+Reed Enger, "Olmec Civilization, The pouting ancestors of Mesoamerica," in Obelisk Art History, Published June 02, 2018; last modified October 31, 2022, http://www.arthistoryproject.com/timeline/the-ancient-world/olmec-civilization/.